ericgolftourney/StoreLocatorPlus/readme.txt

 = 3.6 (Early-October, 2012) =

 * Add labels for phone, fax, directions, and hours in map settings.
+* Manage locations form entries for hours, fax, phone, and website URL field labels are now tied to map settings labels.
+** Want to use the hours field as "the best beer in the house" field?
+Go ahead, we won't tell anyone.
+Change the label and put whatever text in there you want.
 * Patch: fix city selection search for some sites (javascript __gmarker is undefined error)
 * Only load SLP admin.css on SLP pages
 * Replace PHP ereg() and erep_replace() with PCRE versions.